danieltjw/aifutures/README.md

 Humans expresses their preferences to Friendly I-AGIs that are more effectively able to control AI systems (including future proto-AGI), resulting in the highest standard of living.

 This requires humans to have a high confidence in Friendly I-AGI.
 Most humans may feel uncomfortable with this initially.
 Over time, humans may develop more trust and find the increase in well-being, security, privacy and autonomy a good trade-off to not having direct control over AI systems (including future proto-AGI).

+(Pop culture examples: The Culture [Iain M. Banks])

+---

+### Speculations on the near future

+The potential benefits of powerful AI systems, such as proto-AGI, may be too valuable for countries and companies to give up making a ban or paused unlikely.
+Even if these AI systems are banned or paused, research will likely continue underground.

+As non-independent AI systems become more powerful that ability to amplify the human errors of their users will also increase.

+One way to reduce unnecessary suffering and missteps is a joint project done by all of humanity to develop friendly I-AGIs that can lower the risk of AI systems causing harm.
+The IWH suggests that a Friendly I-AGI will likely not favor any particular group over the another and provides grounds for a joint project which can benefit all parties.

+It is possible that we may come to the conclusion that I-AGIs will likely happen in the next few decades and that proactively selecting for a Friendly I-AGI is safer than leaving it to the chance of an I-AGI being created accidentally or unintentionally in the wild.

 ---